-Future versions of the Mining Operations Plan will include specific details of the locations and composition of the vegetation communities to be established in rehabilitated areas once the necessary mining planning and design processes have been undertaken.
+The Rehabilitation Management Plan will include specific details of the locations and composition of the vegetation communities to be established in rehabilitated areas once the necessary mining planning and design processes have been undertaken.

 Initial revegetation will be undertaken using native and introduced grasses to facilitate rapid stabilisation.
 Final long-term revegetation will comprise the use of native species to re-establish endemic woodland.